 AWS EventBridge is an architecture changing tool, and it will transform the way you think about serverless development.
 It helps you build event-driven applications at scale across AWS, existing systems or SaaS apps.
 It shifts you’re thinking on how distributed systems work from a pipeline towards an event-based model.
 If you haven’t read up on… Continue reading Building you’re first AWS Lambda with Amazon EventBridge.

 In this post we will walk through how you can structure your AWS CDK projects so that it makes sense for others.
-In short, we want to limit the amount of WTFs/minute of your AWS CDK code.
-At the end of this post You will have a better understanding of the possibilities of structuring your… Continue reading
+In short, we want to limit the amount of WTFs/minute of your AWS CDK code. 🎓 At the end of this post You will have a better understanding of the possibilities of structuring… Continue reading ✅ This is how you could structure your AWS CDK project